-- Snap Threshold (pixels) (default 25): when you are within this distance of a snap-able location, the mouse will jump to the snap-able location. - Show "snapped cursor": when enabled, and you are using the Mouse as Edit Point, a blue line will appear where the "snap" is going to occur. - Snap rubberband selection to grid: when you select a "box" with the grab tool, this determines whether the box edges will Snap, or not. - Grid switches to alternate selection for Internal Edit tools: when you switch from a regular tool to an "internal editing" tool (Draw or Edit), the Grid will automatically switch modes.
+- Snap Threshold (pixels) (default 25): when you are within this distance of a snap-able location, the mouse will jump to the snap-able location. - Approximate Grid/Ruler Granularity (pixels): in order for grid lines to appear, there must space between the grid lines.
+This preference sets the distance between grid lines. - Show "snapped cursor": when enabled, and you are using the Mouse as Edit Point, a blue line will appear where the "snap" is going to occur. - Snap rubberband selection to grid: when you select a "box" with the grab tool, this determines whether the box edges will Snap, or not. - Grid switches to alternate selection for Internal Edit tools: when you switch from a regular tool to an "internal editing" tool (Draw or Edit), the Grid will automatically switch modes.
 In the past, this was used to increase the Grid precision when drawing MIDI notes.
-With the current "Scalable Grid" implementation, this is no longer very useful so it is defaulted "off". - Rulers automatically change to follow the Grid mode selection: If enabled, when you select a Grid, the appropriate ruler for that grid will appear.
+With the current "Scalable Grid"

+implementation, this is no longer very useful so it is defaulted "off".